Office of University Compliance

 Official Website: https://compliance.uconn.edu/

-Background and Reasons for the Policy: The Code of Ethics for Public Officials preclude public employees from accepting other employment which will impair the employee’s independence of judgment or otherwise create a conflict of interest.
+Involvement of students in the outside professional activities of employees may, under certain conditions, offer the potential for substantial benefits to the education of our students.
+While these relationships may have educational value for the student, they also have the potential for conflicts of interest.
+The Code of Ethics for Public Officials precludes public employees from accepting other employment which may impair the employee’s independence of judgment or otherwise create a conflict of interest.

 Use of Students in Outside Employment Letter Template